Application security

 • Example: security report uses version 14.1.1 but the latest vendored version is 14.1.0.
 GitLab would validate against schema version 14.1.0.

-• If your security report does not specify a schema version, GitLab attempts to validate it against the latest schema version available in GitLab.
+• If your security report does not specify a schema version, GitLab attempts to validate it against the earliest schema version available in GitLab.
 Because the version property is required, validation always fails in this case, but other validation errors may also be present.

 You can always find supported and deprecated schema versions in the source code.